freeCodeCamp/freeCodeCamp/guide/english/cplusplus/file-handling/index.md

 title: File handling
 ---
 ## File Handling
+File represents storage medium for storing data or information.
+Streams refer to sequence of bytes.
+In Files we store data i.e. text or binary data permanently and use these data to read or write in the form of input output operations by transferring bytes of data.
+So we use the term File Streams/File handling.
+We use the header file <fstream>
 Uptill now we were using `cin` and `cout` for reading and writing data, but what if we wanna write a data into a file or pick up a data from a file?
 Here our `cin` and `cout` doesnot work so we use a standard c++ library called fstream.

 ## Data types and description